encelo/nCine_14Years_Presentation/slides.md

 ## 📸 2020 - SpookyGhost

-- I tried selling a tool for artists on itch.io, but it didn’t gain traction
+- I tried selling a tool for artists on itch.io, but it didn't gain traction
 - It's now free and open-source on GitHub, with optional donations still available

 <figure class="w-[75%]">